Lesson Plan

 For Teachers 2nd - 4th

-Learners examine goats, and read a book based on their history.
-In this animal lesson, students discover the history of the goat, and complete several activities based on the learners' knowledge of the animal.
+Students examine goats, and read a book based on their history.
+In this animal lesson plan, students discover the history of the goat, and complete several activities based on the students' knowledge of the animal.